 Tragic Fishing Trip Turns Fatal As Whale Capsizes Boat Near Sydney

-This tragic incident follows a recent case in Western Australia, where a humpback whale was struck by a boat propeller, and a June incident in the Pacific Ocean where a sailboat capsized after a collision with one or two whales, resulting in the rescue of eight Danish individuals.
+This tragedy follows recent whale-related mishaps, including a humpback injured by a boat propeller off Western Australia and a June Pacific Ocean incident where a sailboat capsized after colliding with one or two whales.
+That accident led to the rescue of eight Danish tourists.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.